Keep It Sweetly Simple!

 Qian

-Next, allow three to four business days for the Registrar’s Office to process your application, then allow a couple of days as your certificate travels to you in the mail by registered post.
+Next, allow about a week (or sometimes less) for the Registrar’s Office to process your application, then allow a couple of days as your certificate travels to you in the mail by registered post.

 Because your certificate will be sent by registered post, there must be someone home to sign for it.
 If there’s no-one home, you’ll get a card and you’ll need to sign and collect from the post office.